Violin Concerto (Berg): Conception and composition

 The piece stemmed from a commission from the violinist Louis Krasner.
 When he received the commission, Berg was working on his opera Lulu, and did not begin work on the concerto for some months.

-An event that spurred him to start the concerto was the death by polio of 18-year-old Manon Gropius, daughter of Walter Gropius and Berg's friend and patron Alma Mahler (Gustav Mahler's widow).
-Berg set Lulu aside to write the concerto, which he dedicated "To the memory of an angel"; he identified the "angel" to Alma as Manon.
-Alma felt abandoned by the Bergs in her time of mourning, and Berg was eager to repair the breach.
-Berg sent Alma some part of the score, possibly the dedicatory page and opening, in 1935.
+After the death by polio of 18-year-old Manon Gropius, the daughter of architect Walter Gropius and Berg's friend and patron Alma Mahler (Gustav Mahler's widow), Berg set Lulu aside to write the concerto, which he dedicated "to the memory of an angel"; he identified the "angel" to Alma as Manon.
+Alma had felt abandoned by the Bergs in her time of mourning, and Berg was eager to repair the breach.
+He sent Alma some part of the score, possibly the dedicatory page and opening, in 1935.
 It was her 56th birthday, to which the opening metronome marking (56 to a quarter note) likely referred.

-Berg worked on the piece very quickly, completing it in a few months; it is thought that his work on the concerto was largely responsible for his failing to complete Lulu before his death on 24 December 1935.
-The concerto was the last work he completed.
+The concerto was the last work Berg completed.
+He worked on the piece very quickly, completing it in a few months; it is thought that his work on the concerto was largely responsible for his failing to complete Lulu before his death on 24 December 1935.
 In a letter to Krasner dated 16 July 1935, Berg wrote: "Yesterday I finished the composition [without the orchestration] of our Violin Concerto.
 I am probably more surprised by it than you will be ... the work gave me more and more joy.
 I hope – no, I have the confident belief – that I have succeeded."

 The manuscript score carries the date 11 August 1935.

 Scoring

-The concerto is scored for 2 flutes (both doubling as piccolo), 2 oboes (one doubling as a cor anglais), alto saxophone (doubling as 3rd clarinet), 2 clarinets, bass clarinet, 2 bassoons, contrabassoon, 4 horns, 2 trumpets, 2 trombones, tuba, timpani, percussion, harp and strings.
+The concerto is scored for 2 flutes (both doubling piccolo), 2 oboes (one doubling cor anglais), alto saxophone (doubling as third clarinet), 2 clarinets, bass clarinet, 2 bassoons, contrabassoon, 4 horns, 2 trumpets, 2 trombones, tuba, timpani, percussion, harp, strings and solo violin.